Instagram Automation for Food Bloggers: Recipe Links

 Is Instagram DM automation safe for food bloggers?

 Yes, when you use tools that connect through Instagram’s official Graph API.
 CreatorFlow, ManyChat, and LinkDM all use this official connection.
 You need an Instagram Business or Creator account, which most food bloggers already have for insights access.
-The API has limits (200 DMs/hour, 24-hour messaging window), but these are more than enough for most food content creators.
+Most tools pace sends at ~200 DMs/hour (tool-side pacing convention) and Meta enforces a 24-hour messaging window, but these are more than enough for most food content creators.

 How much does Instagram DM automation cost?